jrandj/aws-solutions-architect-associate/README.md

     * Object locks come in governance mode and compliance mode.
 With governance mode, users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
 With compliance mode, a protected object version can't be overwritten or deleted by any user, including the root user in your AWS account.

+    * Prefixes are the component of the pathname between the bucket name and the file name.
+More prefixes result in better performance.
+You can get 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix.
+This means that if you spread your reads across different prefixes you can allow more requests per second.

+    * Multipart uploads can increase performance when uploading files to S3.
+This is recommended for files over 100 MB and must be used for any file over 5 GB.
+S3 byte-range fetches can also increase performance when downloading files from S3.

+    * If you are using SSE-KMS to encrypt your objects in S3, keep in mind the KMS limits.
+Uploading or downloading will count towards the KMS quota.
+This is region-specific but is either 5,500, 10,000, or 30,000 requests per second.
+Currently you cannot request a quota increase for KMS.

+    * S3 Select is used to retrieve only a subset of data from an object using simple SQL expressions.
+This allows you to save money on data transfer and increase speed.

+    * S3 buckets can be shared across accounts using Bucket Policies and IAM (applies across the entire bucket) or using Bucket ACLs and IAM (individual objects) for programmatic access.
+To share with console access as well then you can create cross-account IAM roles.

+    * When using cross region replication, the following should be considered:
+        * Versioning must be enabled on both the source and destination buckets.
+        * Files in an existing bucket are not replicated automatically.
+        * All subsequent updated files will be replicated automatically.
+        * Delete markers are not replicated.
+        * Deleting individual versions or delete markers will not be replicated

 1. Amazon S3 Glacier

     * S3 Glacier is a secure, durable, and low-cost storage class for data archiving.
 Retrieval times configurable from minutes to hours.
     * S3 Glacier Deep Archive is the lowest-cost storage class where a retrieval time of 12 hours is acceptable.

 1. AWS Storage Gateway

+    * AWS Storage Gateway is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organisations on-premises IT environment and AWS's storage infrastructure.
+The service enables you to securely store data to the AWS cloud for scalable and cost-effective storage.

+    * AWS Storage Gateway is available for download as a virtual machine (VM) image that you install on a host in your datacentre.
+Storage Gateway supports either VMware ESXi or Microsoft Hyper-V. Once you've installed your gateway and associated it with your AWS account through the activation process, you can use the AWS Management Console to create the storage gateway option that is right for you.

+    * Types of Storage Gateway include:
+        * **File Gateway (NFS & SMB):** Files are stored in your S3 buckets, and accessed through a Network File System (NFS) mount point.
+Ownership, permissions, and timestamps are stored in S3 in the user-metadata of the object associated with the file.
+Once transferred to S3 they can be managed as native S3 objects.
+        * Volume Gateway (iSCSI): Presents your applications with disk volumes using the iSCSI block protocol.
+Data written to these volumes can be asynchronously backed up point-in-time snapshots of your volumes and stored in the cloud as Amazon EBS snapshots.
+Snapshots are incremental backups that only capture changed blocks.
+All snapshot storage is compressed to minimise your storage charges.
+Stored volumes are where the entire dataset is stored on site and is asynchronously backed up to S3.
+Cached volumes are where the entire dataset is stored on S3 and the most frequently accessed data is cached on site.
+        * Tape Gateway (VTL): The VTL interface provided lets you leverage your existing tape-based backup application infrastructure to store data on virtual tape cartridges that you create on your tape gateway.
+Each tape gateway is preconfigured with a media changer and tape drives, which are available to your existing client backup applications as iSCSI devices.